anuragsahay5/anuragsahay5/README.md

 ### 👨‍🎓 4th year UG Student in **Computer Science and Technology** at **IIEST, Shibpur**.
 <hr>
-* Currently doing Data Structures and Algorithms, Web Development (MERN).
+- Currently doing Data Structures and Algorithms, Web Development (MERN).
-* Trying to learn new things and its application
+<li> Trying to learn new things and its application. </li>

 <hr>
 <h3 align="center">That's All i Know</h3>